Save the Date: Wednesday May 14

-Wine and Cheese Tasting for Community Wells in Haiti – April 4th
+THANK YOU for Another Successful Wine and Cheese Tasting for Community Wells in Haiti!

 For the past several years, the Minneapolis Uptown Rotary Club has generously raised over $28,000 which has contributed to the construction of 2 public schools in Haiti and community water wells.
-CLICK HERE to find out the details and register today!
-The cost is only $50 per person.
-CLICK HERE for a flier to share with your friends and colleagues!
-Everyone is welcome!
+The proceeds from this event will:

 Would You, Your School, Church or Organization Be Interested in Saving Lives? - - Consider Adopting-a-Well in Haiti!